cgsamp/c-disassembly/README.md

 	.string	"%d factorial is %d\n"

-	.text				# Beginning the text of the program instructions .globl	_start			# Defines the memory location of the entry point
+	.text				# Beginning the text of the program instructions .globl	_start			# Declares the symbol _start as externally accessible
-_start:					# Location of the entry point
+_start:					# Sets _start to this stack location, which is the entrypoint
 	pushq	%rbp			# Push the quadword (64-bit, 8-byte) current stack base pointer onto the stack. movq	%rsp, %rbp		# Move the current stack pointer into the base pointer register subq	$16, %rsp		# Subtract 16 bytes from the current stack pointer to make room for two 8-byte variables